ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/how_it_works.md

 arrays (e.g. space and time), and the NetCDF format supports this kind of data, as well as providing critical metadata for data validation.

-The Virtual Ecosystem has a large number of variables [variables](../../using_the_ve/variables/variables.md) that are used to set up the simulation and then update the model state through time.
+The Virtual Ecosystem has a large number of [variables](../../using_the_ve/variables/variables.md) that are used to set up the simulation and then update the model state through time.
 The configuration files need to provide the locations of the variables required to initialise each science model.